elkanuco/showcase/web-semantic/README.md

 Data refers to the raw facts and resources.
 It serves as the foundation for analysis and decision-making. </br>
 Metadata, on the other hand, is often described as “data about data”. </br>
 It provides context and meaning to data by describing its content, structure, origin, and purpose. </br></br>
-At the time I was involved data was stored in Fedora Commons (or Flexible Extensible Digital Object Repository Architecture).</br>
+At the time worked on the project CELLAR, data was stored in Fedora Commons (or Flexible Extensible Digital Object Repository Architecture).</br>
 A digital asset management (DAM) content repository architecture upon which institutional repositories, digital archives, and digital library systems might be built.</br></br>
 Metadata on the other hand was stored in the form of triples.
 For its storage, at the time I was involved there was a transition from Oracle RDF store to Virtuoso triple store.</br>